 As with any surgery, recovery time and course can vary greatly among individuals.
 Following your procedure, you should expect scabbing along with some pain and discomfort.

-Tonsillectomy scabs develop on former tonsil tissues as soon as the area stops bleeding.
-This happens right after surgery before you’re sent home from the hospital.
+Tonsillectomy scabs form where the former tonsil tissues were removed.
+They develop as soon as the area stops bleeding.
+This process begins after surgery and before you’re sent home from the hospital.

 During your recovery, your scabs will fall off over the course of 5 to 10 days.
 They also tend to cause bad breath.
 Read on to find out what to expect and what signs may indicate a complication.
 According to ear, nose, and throat (ENT) specialists, recovery time can range anywhere from one to two weeks.

-Tonsillectomies are performed at hospitals as outpatient procedures.
-This means that you won’t have to stay overnight unless there are any complications.
+Tonsillectomies are performed at hospitals as both outpatient and inpatient procedures.
+Outpatient means that you won’t have to stay overnight unless there are any complications.
 An overnight hospital (inpatient) stay is often required for children or adults with severe symptoms prior to surgery or with other health problems.

-After surgery, you’ll likely have a sore throat for several days afterward.
+After surgery, you’ll have a sore throat for several days afterward.
 Earache, neck and jaw pain can also occur.
-The soreness can get worse before it gradually decreases within 10 days.
+The soreness can get worse before it gradually decreases over 10 days.
 You’ll initially be tired and may have some leftover grogginess from the anesthesia.

-Tonsillectomy scabs form almost immediately.
-The scabs look like thick white patches at the back of your throat.
+Tonsillectomy scabs form quickly.
+The scabs become thick white patches at the back of your throat.
 You should see one on each side on top of the small amounts of tonsil tissue leftover from your surgery.